-- 1. Plaintiff, Latrice Richardson, the mother of baby Nepoleon Richardson (hereinafter "Baby Richardson"), brings this cause of action against Abbott Laboratories, Inc., ("Abbott" or "Defendant") and Mead Johnson & Company, LLC and/or Mead Johnson Nutrition Company ("Mead" or "Defendant") to recover for Baby Richardson's injuries, which are the direct and proximate result of consumption of Defendants' unreasonably dangerous cow's milk based products. - 2.
-On January 18, 2020, Baby Richardson was born at Kaiser Permanente's Los Angeles Medical Center in Los Angeles, California. - 3.
-Defendant Mead manufactures, designs formulates, prepares, tests, provides instructions, markets, labels, packages, places into the stream of commerce in all fifty states, including California, and sells premature infant formula products including Enfamil Human Milk Fortifier and Enfacare Powder. - 4.
-Defendant Abbott manufactures, designs, formulates prepares, tests, provides instructions, markets, labels, packages, places into the stream of commerce in all fifty states, including California, and sells premature infant formula including Similac Special Care. - 5.
+- 1. Plaintiff, Karrie Devine, the mother of baby K.D. (hereinafter "K.D."), brings this cause of action against Abbott Laboratories, Inc., ("Abbott" or "Defendant") and Mead Johnson & Company, LLC and Mead Johnson Nutrition Company ("Mead" or "Defendant") to recover for K.D.'s injuries, which are the direct and proximate result of consumption of Defendants' unreasonably dangerous cow's milk-based products. - 2.
+On August 10, 2005, K.D. was born at Memorial Hospital in Bakersfield, California. - 3.
+Defendant Mead Johnson & Company, LLC aka Mead Johnson Nutrition Company, a Delaware corporation with its principal place of business and global headquarters in Chicago, Illinois, manufactures, designs formulates, prepares, tests, provides instructions, markets, labels, packages, places into the stream of commerce in all fifty states, including California, and sells premature infant formula products including Enfamil Human Milk Fortifier and Enfacare Powder.

+- 4. Defendant Abbott Laboratories, Inc., an Illinois corporation with its principal place of business in Chicago, Illinois, manufactures, designs, formulates prepares, tests, provides instructions, markets, labels, packages, places into the stream of commerce in all fifty states, including California, and sells premature infant formula including Similac Special Care. - 5.
 This Court has original jurisdiction pursuant to 28 U.S.C. § 1332(a) because complete diversity exists between Plaintiff and Defendants, and the matter in controversy, exclusive of interest and costs, exceeds the sum or value of \$75,000. - 6.
-This Court has personal jurisdiction over Defendants because Defendants are authorized to conduct and do conduct business in the State of California and Defendants have sufficient minimum contacts with this State and/or sufficiently avails itself of the markets in this State through its promotion, sales, distribution and marketing within this State to render the exercise of jurisdiction by this Court permissible. - 7.
-Venue is proper in this Court pursuant to 28 U.S.C. §§ 1391(a) and (b) because a substantial part of the events or omissions giving rise to Plaintiff's claims occurred in this judicial district.
+This Court has personal jurisdiction over Defendants because Defendants reside in this District because both have their principal place of business in this State, and both are authorized to conduct business and do conduct business in the State of Illinois.
+Defendants have marketed, promoted, distributed, and/or sold their Cow's Milk-Based Products in the State of Illinois and have sufficient minimum contacts with this state and/or sufficiently avail themselves of the markets in the state through their promotion, sales, distribution, and marketing within this state to render exercise of jurisdiction by this Court permissible. - 7.
+Venue of this action is proper in this Court pursuant to 28 U.S.C.§§1391 (a) and (b) because a substantial part of the events or omissions giving rise to Plaintiff's claims occurred in this judicial district.
+Venue is also proper under 18 U.S.C. §1965 (a) because Defendants are headquartered in this District and transact substantial business in this District.